ksharma67/CityBuddy/README.md

 ### PDPE1 - Personas + Jobs to be done

 This folder contains the personas and jobs to be done that were created during the initial stages of the project.
 Personas are fictional representations of different user types, and jobs to be done are the specific tasks that users are trying to accomplish.
-These personas and jobs to be done help to guide the design and development of the application.
+These personas and jobs to be done helped to guide the design and development of the application.

 ### PDPE2 - Paper Prototype